radiac/django-tagulous/docs/models.rst

 Converting from to tree tags from normal tags
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+When converting from a normal tag model to a tag tree model, you will need to
+add extra fields.
+One of those (``path``) is a unique field, which means extra
+steps are needed to build the migration.

 These instructions will convert an existing ``TagModel`` to a ``TagTreeModel``.
 Look through the code snippets and change the app and model names as
 required: